 Students typically log over 150 cases during their clinical training experience.

-- Research projects are derived from students’ own interests and are mentored by experienced research faculty in numerous disciplines.
+Research projects are derived from students’ own interests and are mentored by experienced research faculty in numerous disciplines.

-- Each member of the Program has an open door policy and is tremendously invested in the success of each student.
+Each member of the Program has an open door policy and is tremendously invested in the success of each student.

 Our graduates enjoy fantastic success on the ABGC Board Examinations (the national certification).
 The cumulative pass rate for 1st time test takers in the past three years (Classes of 2020, 2021, and 2022) is 90% and for the past five years (Classes of 2018, 2019, 2020, 2021, and 2022) is 91%.

 Graduates are prepared to enter diverse work settings.
 The job placement in a genetic counseling or related position is 100%.